 Grief can make our world monochromatic, void of color and light.
 How can color be restored to a life that has become absent of everything that brings it light?
 Hope adds vivid color and brightness back into those grey places.
 The Lord has promised to be our Guardian Redeemer.
 He promises to fill the areas that have become empty and barren.

 Have you lost hope?
 Are you in a place of grief, emptiness, and bitterness.
 Don’t stay there.
 Don’t believe for one second, like Naomi, that this is as good as it gets.
 Look to the Lord of all hope.
 He wants to fill you to overflowing.
 He is more than able to restore your joy.
 How?
 Because He is your Guardian Redeemer.
-He has plan to take you from barrenness to bounty.
+He has plans to take you from barrenness to bounty.

-In this promise, you will can hope.
+In this promise, you can find hope.

 “Then young women will dance and be glad, young men and old as well.
 I will turn their mourning into gladness; I will give them comfort and joy instead of sorrow.”
 Jeremiah 31:13 NIV